NyanSequitur/M1-Project/README.md

 https://github.com/Microsoft/cpprestsdk/wiki/Getting-Started-Tutorial
 and then used
 https://stackoverflow.com/questions/31371659/set-basic-http-authentication-in-casablanca
 for its http authentification.
+It also used https://json.nlohmann.me/ in order to parse JSON into managable objects.

 - I wrote the implementation of the Haversine distance formula, but I did not derive it myself.
 See https://en.wikipedia.org/wiki/Haversine_formula for a more thorough explanation of the math going on here.

 KNOWN BUGS:
 - Crashes if ran while not connected to the internet.
-- (Presumably) crashes if the OpenSky API goes down
+- ~~(Presumably) crashes if the OpenSky API goes down~~
+  - The OpenSky API had an outage and the API returns an empty JSON file instead of nothing.
+The program does not crash.
 - Tracks ground vehicles and multilateration towers (both not air vehicles) if they have an ICAO24 code assigned to them, which happens at some airports.
 - ICAO24 codes are *supposed* to be unique according to the International Civil Aviation Organization, but this is not verified in the code.